KirillianAmu/hero-fortress-public/README.md

 BIG Maps are reccomended for this gamemode.
 While it can run on smaller maps, it gets cramped real quick on big player count.
 (More than 16 players)

-This is Redsun only fork, if you see this.
-Don't be a poopy head.
+This is a public fork.
+Some features may or may not be outdated.

 # Requirements: